5 BYOD Essentials for Teachers in 2018

 As funding for computers in classrooms has dried up, many private and public schools have had to take the plunge into BYOD.

-Regardless of location, there isn’t a one-size-fits-all approach to BYOD implementation; while the exact model is generally different from school to school, the practical experiences of allowing students to bring their own device to school is more universal, and many teachers are now facing the same classroom challenges…
+Regardless of location, there isn’t a one-size-fits-all approach to BYOD implementation.
+We've found that while the exact model differs from school to school, the practical experiences of allowing students to bring their own device to school is more universal, and many teachers are now facing similar classroom challenges.